A receiver represents an endpoint for receiving events.

 endpoint.

 must match the existing schema.
-If the table schema is manually altered and it no longer matches, the upload from staging storage to the table will fail.
+If the table schema is manually altered and it no longer matches, the import from staging storage to the table will fail.
 The data is kept in the staging storage for up to 7 days during which you can recover any failures.

 endpoint.